rsald09/pizaa/writeup_pizaa_report.md

 #### 2. Repeatability of Function - The build is repeatable 100% of the time.

 My build includes certain loops and functions to ensure program repeatability.
 For example,...
+Adding a loop from the end of the program back to the start in order to repeat.
 Here is where the code is implemented and integrating with my physical build:

 ![image_example2][image2]